uniwswap/uniwens-docs/contract-developer-guide/writing-a-registrar.md

 # Writing a Registrar

-A registrar in ĐNS is simply any contract that owns a name, and allocates subdomains of it according to some set of rules defined in the contract code.
+A registrar in POWNS is simply any contract that owns a name, and allocates subdomains of it according to some set of rules defined in the contract code.
 A trivial first in first served contract is demonstrated below:

 ```text
 contract FIFSRegistrar {